nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 ## Single-page applications
-As much as I love design, I've always loved JavaScript.
-Not because of its weaknesses obviously, but its strength in implementing beautiful, interactive frontends together with CSS.
-This is exactly what SPAs are about, and never before has the web been more ready for this level of design and functional quality.

-SPAs sit right in the middle of design and engineering and want Nue to go further than the JavaScript monolith ever could.
-Three ways:
+Once the design systems are out, I'll release the next major piece: single-page applications.
+These sit right in the middle of design and engineering and want Nue to take these artforms to their absolute peak.
+Three key methods:

 1. Architecture is based on **MVC** (model, view, controller) which creates the much needed separation of concerns.
 JS engineers work on pure business logic.
 UI developers craft the experience.
 Everyone stays in their zone of expertise.

 2. The design system is clearly separated.
 Change the look and feel of the website from Mies to Muriel, and the SPA will follow.
-Form follows function again.
+Form follows function.

 3. The SPA becomes a seamless part of your marketing site: the design system, performance, and view transitions.
 The movement between static and dynamic pages is seamless.
 It all feels like one product.